• Share this on:

 Tip:

 European buyers of avocado oil in the cosmetics industry are increasingly demanding that the avocado oil they buy is of the finest quality.
-You should therefore ensure your avocado oil meets good and verifiable standards in raw material production and manufacturing, something you can do in several ways.
+You should therefore ensure that your avocado oil meets good and verifiable standards for raw material production and manufacturing processes.

-Avocado oil for cosmetic products has to be pure and not contaminated with chemicals or other substances.
-So, ensure your avocado oil is not adulterated with foreign substances.
+Avocado oil for cosmetic products has to be pure and free from chemicals and other contaminants.
+You must ensure that there are no foreign substances in your avocado oil.

 High-quality, consistent avocado oil is important to European buyers because it is vital to making cosmetics.
-One European buyer of avocado oil stated: “A problem is the consistency in the goods, from batch to batch.”
-Buyers therefore prefer high-quality avocado oil across all orders, in packaging that is suitable to the order volume; for example, avocado oil in a steel drum that can hold 25 kilograms for an order of that size.
+Buyers therefore prefer high-quality avocado oil across all orders, in packaging that is suitable to the order volume; for example, avocado oil in a steel drum that can hold 25 kilograms.

 Tips:

-• Only make commitments and reach agreements with buyers if you can guarantee that you will meet them.
-Failing to meet commitments may damage or end your business relationship with buyers.
+• Only make agreements with buyers if you can guarantee that you will uphold them.
+Failing to fulfil commitments may damage or end your business relationship with buyers.

 Quality management standards